nludban/rpi-pico-psst/README.md

 Bits are reliably aligned to words by dropping short words on receive.
 Word size can be changed but requires minor code edits to left-justify bits for transmit.
-Data throughput performance is dependent upon the application handling each received word and passing it to the transmitter.
+Data latency and throughput performance is dependent upon the application handling each received word and passing it to the transmitter.

 The pulse signal reproduces any signal fed into it with sub-microsecond accuracy.